dell/terraform-provider-powerflex/templates/guides/cluster_resource_using_multiple_values.md

 limitations under the License.
 -->

-# Steps for Deploying a PowerFlex cluster having multiple values for mdm_ips
+# Deploying a PowerFlex cluster having multiple values for mdm_ips

 This guide explains how to deploy a cluster which has multiple values for mdm_ips.